North Carolina Highway 150: Forsyth County

 Reassurance marker assembly near Kernersville in 2009.
 I-40 Bus. has since been decommissioned.

-When entering Forsyth County, Peters Creek Parkway carries NC 150 using the partial controlled access grade with a speed limit of 55 mi/h.
-NC 150 enters further into the city limits of Winston-Salem soon thereafter.
-It then passes a diamond interchange with Clemmonsville Road, before downgrading to a four-laned boulevard with a speed limit of 45 mi/h.
-Heading into the southern outskirts of Downtown, It comes to the major trumpet interchange with Interstate 40 and at-grade junction with Silas Creek Parkway (NC-67).
-NC 150 continues inside the district, before it leaves Peters Creek Parkway at a folded-diamond interchange with Salem Parkway (US 421 and US 158).
-Salem Parkway heads inside central Winston-Salem and the outskirts of central Kernersville with controlled-access.
-After its concurrency with U.S. 421 for nearly twelve miles, it leaves Salem Parkway with an interchange with Macy Grove Road.
-Using Macy Grove Road, NC 150 effectively bypasses downtown Kernersville using an expressway grade with a speed limit of 45 mi/h.
-It passes a grade separated single quadrant interchange with Mountain Street.
-NC 150 leaves Macy Grove Road at an intersection with Main Street shortly before entering Oak Ridge.
+When entering into Forsyth County, the route comes into the outskirts of the village limits of Clemmons and eventually the eastern parallel of the village.
+Inside Winston-Salem, Peters Creek Parkway carries NC 150 using the rural expressway stretch with a speed limit of 55 mi/h.
+Entering into Winston-Salem, the expressway intersects at-grade with Stafford Village Boulevard.
+The route enters into the southern outskirts of Downtown Winston-Salem, with the route coming to the diamond interchange with Clemmonsville Road, before downgrading to a four-lane boulevard with the speed limit of 45 mi/h.
+Continuing north, it comes to the major trumpet interchange with Interstate 40 and at-grade junction with Silas Creek Parkway (NC-67).
+NC 150 continues inside the district, before it leaves Peters Creek Parkway at a folded-diamond interchange with Salem Parkway (US 421 and US 158), with Salem Parkway continuing east-west inside Downtown Winston-Salem.
+NC 150 continues inside Downtown Kernersville, before exiting off from Salem Parkway with the Macy Grove Road (Kernersville Loop) interchange, serving the east end of the concurrency with US 421.
+NC 150 travels along the expressway stretch of the Loop with the speed limit of 45 mi/h, coming to the one-quadrant interchange with Mountain Street.
+After the route traverses with adjacent houses located alongside the loop, NC 150 comes to the at-grade intersection with North Main Street, with the route leaving and loop and traversing northeast along North Main Street.
+NC 150 continues along North Main Street, exiting Forsyth County.